sophiasigethy/Cabo_App/readme.md

 ------

 Four videos showing how the app works are provided below.
-Intro & slides are displayed after downloading the app to explain it.
+Intro & slides are displayed after downloading the app to explain the rules and features.
 Next, registering to create an account is shown.
 Finally, the most interesting: a round showing how to play the game.
 And finally, our special feature: playing with an AI player.